Are you suffering from uncomfortable and painful vaginismus?

 Each person is treated as an individual and treatment is designed specifically for you to maximise results.

 Initially I see you on your own but in some cases we may also ask your partner into therapy at a later stage so you can work towards a solution together.

-I have presented at the World Sexology Conference twice and the World Hypnotherapy Conference (AHA), both times on sex-related issues so am very experienced with helping women find solutions with their vaginal problems.
+I have presented at the World Sexology Conference twice and the World Hypnotherapy Conference (AHA), both times on sex-related issues so am very experienced with helping you find solutions with your vaginal problems.